nikukatansa/crossroad-live/site/content/_index.md

   - video: MERQ0P6O0CE
     title: Jesus be the centre
 sermon:
-  video: qNaxzmRqZPw
+  video: G9O_C5Hz0kI
   islive: true
   pinned: true
-  title: Sunday Stream - 10th October 2021
+  title: Sunday Stream - 24th October 2021
-  intro: Our service this week is led by Jon Sibley with a talk by Ray Hunter and
+  intro: Our service this week is led by Rosie Giles with a talk by Jos Edwards
-    we'll be livestreaming it at 10.30am.
+    from the Bible Society and we'll be livestreaming it at 10.30am.
   showsection: true
 ---